First Class Pre-K Online Registration for the 2021-2022 School Year

 All students pre-registering should have an original birth certificate, bring to the onsite screening.

-Parents/guardians must have a photo ID to pre-register their child and two proofs of residence, bring to the screening.
+Parents/guardians must bring to the screening, a photo ID and two proofs of residence to pre-register their child.

 Any student who resides within the Mobile County Public School System may pre-register for any of the Office of School Readiness Sites (OSR).